Characterizing the delocalized-localized Anderson phase transition based on the system's response to boundary conditions: Results

 \section{Results}

-In this section, we provide the result of the numerical calculations.
-First, we will study the GSO, and in the subsequent subsection, we explain and show the benefits of the SPO over GSO for models with mobility edges.
+In this section, we present the results of the numerical calculations.
+First, we will study the GSO for the above mentioned models.
+In the subsequent subsection, we present the results of the SPO and we explain its benefits over GSO for models with mobility edges.